Yerevan - Things to Do in Yerevan in October

 Areni Wine Festival

 The first Saturday of October in Areni village, 1.5 hours south.
-Every household lays out a plastic table offering free pours of homemade red; vendors sell churchkhela (walnuts dipped in grape must) the old way, strings dangling like edible curtains.
-Buses leave Kilikia station at 8am; the ride home turns into a rolling choir of Armenian folk songs, lyrics optional.
+Every household lays out a plastic table offering free pours of homemade red.
+Vendors sell churchkhela (walnuts dipped in grape must) the old way, strings dangling like edible curtains.
+Buses leave Kilikia station at 8am.
+The ride home turns into a rolling choir of Armenian folk songs, lyrics optional.

 Mid October